Gexkill/sweng2/PP/src/index.md

 ### 2.2.4.
 Effort, duration and size of the team

-The Cocomo II approches gives an equation for calculating the effort :
+The COCOMO II approach gives an equation for calculating the effort:

 $$Effort = 2.94 \cdot EAF \cdot (KSLOC)^E$$

-Where :
+Where:

 * Effort = estimated total number of Person-months needed
 * EAF = product of the cost drivers, in our case EAF equals 0.65
 * KSLOC = number of thousands of lines of codes estimated to be needed for our application.
 KSLOC has been approximated to 5.382
 * E = Exponent derived from the scale drivers.
-E equals 0.91+(sum of the scale drivers)/100, in our case : 1.063
+E equals 0.91+(sum of the scale drivers)/100, in our case: 1.063

-Using the parameters specific to the MyTaxiService application we arrive to an estimation of :
+Using the parameters specific to the MyTaxiService application we arrive to an estimation of:

 $$Effort = 2.94 \cdot 0.65 \cdot 5.612^{1.063} = 11.95 PM$$

-To estimate the duration of the development of the application, another formula is given by the Cocomo II approach :
+To estimate the duration of the development of the application, another formula is given by the COCOMO II approach:

 $$Duration = 3.67 \cdot (Effort)^{0.28 + 0.2 \cdot (E-0.91)}$$

 Where the Effort and E are the same as the ones for the "Effort equation".

-We obtain :
+We obtain:

 $$Duration = 3.67 \cdot 11.95^(0.28 + 0.2\cdot(1.063-0.91)) = 3.67 \cdot 11.95^{0.31} = 7.93$$

-Finally, knowing the approximative effort and time needed to carry through the project, we can easily compute the size of the effort team needed :
+Finally, knowing the approximative effort and time needed to carry through the project, we can easily compute the size of the effort team needed:

 $$\#people = Effort/Duration = 11.95/7.93 = 1.51$$

-It is of course not possible to use 1.51 workers but we can easily imagine two people starting the project and one dropping out at about the half of the project.
-However, estimating the size of the team using the Effort and Duration obtained using the Cocomo II approach could seems paradoxal in the sens that an evaluation of the qualities of the developpong team needs to be done to compute the some drivers.
+Of course it is not possible to use 1.51 workers but we can easily imagine two people starting the project and one dropping out at about the half of the project.
+However, estimating the size of the team using the Effort and Duration obtained using the COCOMO II approach could seem paradoxical in the sense that an evaluation of the qualities of the developing team needs to be done to compute some drivers.

 ### 2.2.5.
 Detailed report
 We decided to give a detailed report performed by the following external site [http://csse.usc.edu/tools/COCOMOII.php](http://csse.usc.edu/tools/COCOMOII.php).